A list of definitions and helpful tips to guide and welcome you to Crocker!

 HSF: The Hillsborough Schools Foundation is a charitable foundation, founded to ensure excellence in our schools.
 HSF enables tax deductible gifts to the district through its Annual Giving Campaign, Events, and Business Partners.
 HSF supports many programs at Crocker, including Maker Space, Music, Language, Counselor and the library, as well as small class sizes.

 HTV: Hillsborough Television, through our Hillsborough Vimeo Channel.
 Links to broadcasts can be found in the Viking News.
 Crocker students view a student-produced HTV broadcast each morning during First Period.

 Intercultural Food Festival: Students participate by setting up a booth to share information, food and/or dances from their culture.
 All students attend during lunch and can buy food, and all of the money raised goes to charity.
 This festival usually happens just before spring break.

 Intramurals: Organized activities/sports by grade level at lunchtime.
 Class competition points are earned by participating.

 Lunch: Each day except Thursday, lunch and recess is from 12:42 to 1:20.
 On Thursdays, lunch and recess is from 11:58 to 12:38.
 Students may bring their own lunch or order hot lunch online from the current vendor.
 Hot lunch must be ordered and purchased in advance, and is served in the MPR.

 MPR: Multi Purpose Room, and where hot lunch is served.
-6th graders eat lunch inside the MPR, while 7th & 8th graders eat lunch outside.
+Traditionally, 6th graders eat lunch inside the MPR, while 7th & 8th graders eat lunch outside.

 Networking Meetings: Parents meet by grade level to discuss pertinent topics and socialize.
 Speakers are occasionally scheduled to present relevant topics.